BRICS ACADEMIC FORUM

 Welcome Remarks: Victoria PANOVA (Russia), Head, BRICS Expert Council - Russia; Vice Rector, HSE University; Russian W20 Sherpa

-Keynote: Sergei RYABKOV (Russia), Deputy Foreign Minister of the Russian Federation, Russia’s BRICS Sherpa
+Keynote: Sergey RYABKOV (Russia), Deputy Foreign Minister of the Russian Federation, Russia’s BRICS Sherpa

 Welcome Address: